If you’ve ever picked up the Bible to read, it can be tricky to figure out what to read. More specifically, where to start reading the Bible.

-Why You Shouldn’t Start From The Beginning
+Why You Shouldn’t Read The Bible From The Beginning

-Because the Bible is a compilation of books I think it’s best to start with some of the most central books in this collection.
-That way you can get a proper framework to engage with the rest of scripture.
+Because the Bible is a compilation of books, I think it’s best to start with some of the most central books in this collection.
+That way you can get a proper framework to engage with the rest of Scripture.

-Where To Start Reading The Bible?
+Where To Start Reading The Bible

 It’s a powerful Gospel that I find myself reading through several times a year.
 And I think it’s the perfect Gospel to start with if you are picking up the Bible for the first time.
 This book will give you a solid foundation and understanding of the life and work of Jesus.

-That’s important because the whole Bible centers around Jesus.
+The whole Bible centers around Jesus.
 So before you read any other book of the Bible you should get a solid understanding of who Jesus is.

-While the Gospels tell us about Jesus and what he has done.
-Much of the rest of the New Testament focuses on how followers of Jesus should live in light of what Jesus has done.
+While the Gospels tell us about Jesus and what he has done, much of the rest of the New Testament focuses on how followers of Jesus should live in light of what Jesus has done.

-While I think the Gospels are the best place to start if you are wondering where to start reading the Bible.
-James is a great book to read after you have a good understanding of who Jesus is.
+While I think the Gospels are the best place to start if you are wondering where to start reading the Bible, James is a great book to read right after.

 James highlights the necessity for followers of Jesus to act in accordance with their faith.
 Being a Christian isn’t something you believe in, it’s a person you follow.
 James challenges believers to make sure what they believe aligns with how they are living.